What is lease accounting? The basics simplified and explained

-Effective from 1st January 2019, IFRS 16 are the new standards for lease accounting issued by the International Accounting Standards Board (IASB).
+Effective from 1st January 2019 for private sector organisations and more recently in the public sector from 1st April 2022, IFRS 16 is the new standard for lease accounting issued by the International Accounting Standards Board (IASB).
 These latest requirements for lease accounting are designed to deliver additional asset transparency and offer a comprehensive model for lessee and lessor accounting, covering existing, new and future leases.

 Under the new rules, operating leases have to be reclassified and accounted for on the balance sheet with the notable exceptions being short term leases (generally with lease terms less than 12 months) and leases for low-value assets.